keboola/connection-docs/components/extractors/database/mysql/index.md

 +--------------------------+-------+
 ```

-3. In case value is `PARTIAL_JSON`, unset this variable by:
+3. In case the value is `PARTIAL_JSON`, unset this variable by:

 ```sql
 set @@global.binlog_row_value_options="" ;